exakat/exakat-docs/Reference/Rules/Attributes/PhpNativeAttributes.rst

 PHP Native Attributes
 +++++++++++++++++++++

-  This is the list of the PHP native `attribute <https://www.php.net/attribute>`_ in use in the code.
+  This is the list of the PHP native `attribute <https://www.php.net/attribute>`_ used in the code.
 PHP native `attribute <https://www.php.net/attribute>`_ depends on the PHP version, as new attributes are added regularly.

 .. code-block:: php